 The Board will continue training and organization development programs directed at building and enhancing the understanding and valuing diversity in the workplace.
-We have been actively working with the TDRC and with the Administrative Services Unit to collaborate with other health related licensing boards in our building to bring affordable training to employees.
+We will work with the Administrative Services Unit to collaborate with other health related licensing boards in our building to bring affordable training to employees.